Starting a family of 7 in Singapore at the age of 21

 On the other hand, one of the reasons her mother is thankful they have their own space is that, for the first time since the birth of her first child, she and husband may just be left "very peaceful” at night.

-“It’s no more noise at night, no more calling them to sleep,” she said with a laugh – even if waking them up in the morning may remain no less easier.
+“It’s no more noise at night, no more calling them to sleep,” she said with a laugh – even if waking them up in the morning may be no less difficult.

 The Lims are one of three large Singaporean families who share their stories on On The Red Dot.
 Read about another family raising 7 children on under S$3,000 a month.